hprovenza/virtual-envs-conda-orientation/virtual-environments-tutorial.md

 ## Installing More Packages
-* See the packages you already have with co
+* See the packages you already have with `conda list`.
 * Find available packages with:
 ```
 conda search scikit-learn